thasviya/mayaserver/README.md

 ## Licensing

-Mayaserver is completely open source with an Apache license.
+Mayaserver is completely open source and bears an Apache license.
 Mayaserver's core components and designs are a derivative of other open sourced libraries like Nomad and Kubernetes.